crossplane/docs/content/knowledge-base/guides/write-a-composition-function-in-go.md

 ## Initialize the function from a template

-Use the Crossplane CLI's `crossplane beta xpkg init` command to initialize a new function named function-xbuckets.
+Use the `crossplane beta xpkg init` command to initialize a new function named function-xbuckets.
 When you run this command the CLI initializes your function using the [function-template-go](https://github.com/crossplane/function-template-go) GitHub repository as a template.